 And let’s start with a big area that is impacted in a Cloud Native organisation and that’s: Architecture.

 In a typical on-premise enterprise architecture is centrally governed.
 That means architects make decisions that are then given to engineers, and engineers follow these instructions to the letter.
 However in most Cloud Native companies decision making is decentralised and shared amongst teams who are more free to architect their own solutions.
 The devolution of central architecture requires individual teams to take on a greater burden of architecture, which is both liberating, but also an additional workload.
 It means software engineers need to write code, but also architect it, given the huge list of cloud resources to choose from.
+Ultimately there are lots of skills Cloud Native Engineers must master.

 Another big area that is impacted is: Operations.